Welcome to my first-ever attempt to curate a list of the best dishes I've eaten in a year.

 Carmen

+I spent the entire month of January in Medellin, Colombia, having flown down the day after Christmas.
 Unfortunately, my new iPhone was stolen within a few days of arrival, and I hadn't brought my camera as a backup.

 I bought a cheap Android phone to communicate with, but the camera wasn't so good.
 I had some excellent meals, but I don't have the photos to show for them.

-One photo that did turn out well is the pork two ways, a signature dish at Carmen, one of my favorite restaurants in Colombia.
+One photo that turned out well is of pork two ways, a signature dish at Carmen, one of my favorite restaurants in Colombia.
+I've had this dish many times over the years, though it appears they've removed it from the menu as of today.

 Canada